icukovic/gingerbill.org-source/content/article/2020-05-17-relative-pointers.md

 As with _offset pointer_, self-relative pointers have a similar main advantage: serializeability.
 This means that the data structure can be `memcpy`'d and still be (mostly) valid.

 One issue with self-relative pointers is that for the value itself to be valid, it must be in an addressable memory space (i.e. must be an l-value and not in a register).
 If a language containing such a concept wanted to ensure the validity of such a data type, any other data type that contains it would also have to be addressable to.
 This adds a form of virality to the type system, adding a new concept of addressability to the type system directly.
 However, even if this was enforced, there are cases when a self-relative pointer in non-addressable memory could be perfectly valid.
-For this reason.

 Another issue is that smaller base integer types for the internal offset value means that they can only be valid over a smaller range than regular pointers.